Rapidly deploying on-device eye tracking by distilling visual foundation models: Methods

-We train the framework with complementary objectives in both feature and output space.
+We train the framework with complementary objectives in both feature space and gaze prediction space.
 For teacher-student distillation in feature space, we use an invariance loss between teacher and student projections, along with variance and covariance regularization:

 where $v(\cdot)$ and $c(\cdot)$ denote variance and covariance regularization terms~\cite{bardes2021vicreg}. $\lambda_{\text{inv}}$, $\lambda_{\text{var}}$, and $\lambda_{\text{cov}}$ are hyperparameters.
 The teacher also provides pseudo-labels: